jeffjunzhang/iccad_job_fair/index.md

 <!--* We are now having XXX job openings from our company participants!-->
 * Our in-person meetings are <u> Nov.
 1st (Tuesday) 5:30 PM PT </u>!
   Updated Location: <u> <b>Pavilion</b>, SAN DIEGO MISSION BAY RESORT</u>.
 Bring your CVs and enjoy the dinner from ACM SIGDA :)
 * We are planning to have an online session on Nov.
-2nd.
-Zoom link will be posted soon!
+2nd @6AM PST.
+Zoom link:https://us02web.zoom.us/j/81984030789
 * Please submit your CVs ASAP!
 <!--* Join our [email list](https://groups.google.com/) to get notified of the new job openings every week! -->